jindian/linux_note/GRUB2/MBR.md

 ```
 #define GRUB_BOOT_MACHINE_PART_START 0x1be
 #define GRUB_BOOT_MACHINE_PART_END   0x1fe
+#define GRUB_BOOT_MACHINE_SIGNATURE  0xaa55
 ```

 What MBR do?
 -------------------------------
-Copy part of grub2 kernel from the second sector
+Copy grub kernel and jump to it continue the boot process

 BIOS reads MBR into memory at address 0x7c00, the first instruction is jump to 0x7c65